-One injured in Marengo house explosion
+1 injured, more than 45 homes damaged in Marengo explosion

 “It’s just a natural instinct for me to do that, to make sure everything is okay,” Smart said.

-Two homes were leveled, and between 25 and 30 more sustained moderate to heavy damage, Marengo Fire Chief Bob Bradbury told reporters at the scene.
+Two homes were leveled, Marengo Fire Chief Bob Bradbury told reporters at the scene.

+More than 45 homes were impacted by the explosion, and at least 14 were directly affected, according to a statement from the American Red Cross, which is providing immediate disaster relief for the families affected.

 The Illinois State Fire Marshal is at the scene and has begun investigating, according to the city’s statement.